Tested Baking & Dessert Recipes & Videos

 Yellow Butter Cake

-Lemon Curd: In a stainless steel bowl placed over a saucepan of simmering water, whisk together the eggs, sugar, and lemon juice until blended.
-Cook, stirring constantly (to prevent it from curdling), until the mixture becomes thick (like sour cream or a hollandaise sauce) (160 degrees F or 71 degrees C).
-This will take approximately 10 minutes.
-Remove from heat and immediately pour through a fine strainer to remove any lumps.
-Cut the butter into small pieces and whisk into the mixture until the butter has melted.
-Add the lemon zest and let cool.
+Remove from heat and, if needed, immediately pour through a fine strainer to remove any lumps.
+Stir or whisk the butter and lemon zest into the lemon curd.
 The lemon curd will continue to thicken as it cools.
 Cover immediately (so a skin doesn't form) and refrigerate until cold.
 The lemon curd can be made several days (up to a week) in advance.

-In a mixing bowl sift or whisk together the flour, baking powder, baking soda, and salt.
+Buttermilk Cake: In a mixing bowl sift or whisk together the flour, baking powder, baking soda, and salt.

 Place the cakes on a wire rack to cool, in their pans, for about 10 minutes.
 Then invert the cakes onto a greased rack.
 To prevent splitting, reinvert cakes so that tops are right side up.
 Cool completely before filling and frosting.